 Innkeepers should strive to provide an experience above and beyond their guests’ expectations.
 Thus, choosing quality linens for your bed and breakfast is of great importance.
 Create an environment where your guests will not want to leave.
 This will encourage them to come back as soon as they can return.

-Here are some tips to help guide you when selecting your linens.
+Here are some tips to help guide you when selecting your bed and breakfast linens.
 Before you start buying linens for each bedroom, make note of how many beds you’ll be fitting within each room as well as their respective sizes (twin, queen, king, etc.).
 Make sure you have extra pillows for your guests as well as a couple quality blankets for each bed.
 One blanket can be placed on the bed between the comforter and the top sheet while the other blanket can be put in an accessible guest drawer or closet space.

-When choosing the quality of your bed linens, ensure that the material is 100% natural content featuring a thread count of at least 500.
+When choosing the quality of your bed and breakfast linens, ensure that the material is 100% natural content featuring a thread count of at least 500.
 Consider choosing white to avoid any fading colors.
 White also has the advantage of looking crisp and clean while giving an airy and welcoming feel to the room.

 When selecting your bathroom sets, make sure you select plush, 100% cotton towels with a dense loop.
 Anything below these quality standards can detract from the guest experience.
 Also ensure that you have the correct sizes, including bath towels, hand towels, and washcloths.

 Coordination is key.
 Colors should play off each other to give a natural flow from the bedroom to the bathroom.
 What matters is the perceptions of each guest.
 Whatever you end up choosing, make sure the bedroom and bathroom colors complement each other.